DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 14. **Recipe nutritional summaries require resolution** - Use `resolveDepth=1` minimum with `summarizeRecipe=true`
 15. **Cuisine search is efficient** - No resolution required, searches existing recipe record data directly
 16. **Cuisine OR mode is more flexible** - Use `cuisineMatchMode=OR` to find recipes with any of the specified cuisines
+17. **Model provider search is efficient** - No resolution required, searches existing model provider record data
+18. **Model OR mode is more flexible** - Use `modelMatchMode=OR` to find providers with any of the specified models
+19. **Storage source filtering is very fast** - Uses DID prefix detection for instant categorization
+20. **Use unified DID parameter** - Prefer `did` over legacy `didTx` for multi-blockchain compatibility

 ## Advanced Features